huggingface/blog/audio-datasets.md

 3. **Easy experimentation:** you can experiment on several samples of data to check that your script works without having to download the entire dataset.

 There is one drawback to using streaming mode.
 When we download and pre-process a dataset, the pre-processed data is saved to our cache.
 If we want to re-use this data, we can directly load the pre-processed data from cache, skipping the download and pre-processing steps.
-This means that we only have to download and pre-process once.
-With streaming mode, since the data is not downloaded, neither the download nor pre-processing is cached.
+Consequently, we only have to perform the download and pre-process operations once.
-If you want to re-use the data, the streaming steps are repeated, the audio files being loaded and pre-processed again.
+With streaming mode, the data is not downloaded.
+Thus, neither the download nor pre-processing are cached.
+If we want to re-use the data, the streaming steps are repeated, and the audio files are loaded and pre-processed again.

 How can you enable streaming mode?
 Easy!
 Just set `streaming=True` when you load your dataset.
 The rest will be taken care for you: